Few-Nucleon Systems: Notes about the Status and Results of Investigations: Conclusions

 \section{Conclusions}

-A full calculation of the nuclear reaction must take into account the ground-state structure of the nucleus, the contribution of the interaction of the probe with nucleons and meson exchange currents, and the final-state interaction of particles.
-A correct consideration of these effects can be performed on the basis of realistic {\it NN} and {\it NNN} forces, and also by using accurate methods of solving the many-nucleon problem.
-These calculations were carried out in the region of few-nucleon nuclei in the particle energy range up to the meson production threshold.

-Modern methods of the decision of a many-nucleon problem make it possible to calculate the characteristics of this nucleus to an accuracy, which is determined by the accuracy the measurement of {\it NN} potential, and also 3{\it NF,s} and 4{\it N} forces.
+Modern methods of the decision of a many-nucleon problem make it possible to calculate the characteristics of this nucleus to an accuracy, which is determined by the accuracy the measurement of {\it NN} potential, and 3{\it NF,s} forces.
 In this connection the $^4$He nucleus is an ideal laboratory for investigating the properties of these forces.
-The measurement of total cross-sections for the electromagnetic transitions with spin {\it S}=1 in the final state of the particle system in $^4$He($\gamma,p$)$^3$H and $^4$He($\gamma,n$)$^3$He reactions, and, in addition to data about radiative deuteron-deuteron capture, can possibly allow to separate the effects specified by the nuclear ground state structure from the effects specified by the reaction mechanisms.
-Theoretical calculations wanted.
+The measurement of total cross-sections for the electromagnetic transitions with spin {\it S}=1 in the final state of the particle system in $^4$He($\gamma,p$)$^3$H and $^4$He($\gamma,n$)$^3$He reactions, and, in addition to data about radiative deuteron-deuteron capture, can give new information about of the structure of $^4$He nucleus.

 The states with non-zero orbital momenta of the nucleons of the lightest nuclei are the manifestation of the properties of inter-nucleonic forces and, consequently, such effects should be observed in all nuclei and in all their excited states without any exception.
 One can propose, that the tensor part of {\it NN} potential and 3{\it N} forces push the nucleons outside of nuclear shells, with the rise of atomic number the role of this effects is rising at that.
 This can lead to the additional contribution of the spin-orbital interaction to the potential energy of the nucleus.
 In particular, calculations, made on the basis of the Woods-Saxon potential, can give the overestimation of the protons number {\it Z} for the position of the "stability island" of the superheavy nuclei.